hkchai/PlainTasks/Readme.md

 #### [HKC] What's New?
-* Ability to add below or above the cursor
+* Ability to add new task below or above the cursor

 Code has been tested under the follow set-up:
 - macOS Catalina (Version 10.15.3)